-In order to ensure the safety of adult, youth, and child victims of crime, a sub-recipient shall protect the confidentiality and privacy of people they serve.
+To ensure the safety of adult, youth, and child victims of crime, a sub-recipient shall protect the confidentiality and privacy of people they serve.
 A sub-recipient shall not disclose any personally identifying information or individual information collected in connection with services requested, utilized, or denied through sub-recipient's programs.